Easy tunes (mostly) for you to learn

 Think of these resources as kits for small string groups and classes.

-Guitarists and bouzouki-ists will also learn a few tricks.
+Guitarists and bouzouki-ists might also learn a few tricks.

-A selection of audio files will help you learn.
+A selection of audio files will help you learn the tunes

 Go to the About page for more details.